Estimating the Variance of Measurement Errors in Running Variables of Sharp Regression Discontinuity Designs: Model

 \subsection{Non-Gaussian Case}

 In this section, we relax the Gaussian assumption in the previous section.
 Assume instead that $X$ and $U$ follow some parametric distributions characterized by a finite number of parameters.
-Unlike the Gaussian case, we do not have an explicit expression for the conditional likelihood in general under this assumption.
+Unlike the Gaussian case, we do not have an explicit expression for the conditional likelihood under this assumption in general.
 Instead, we consider the estimation using the marginal likelihood function.

 Let $p_x$ and $p_u$ denote the probability density functions of $X$ and $U$ and suppose that they depend on parameters $\theta_x$ and $\theta_u$ respectively.
 We can write the full likelihood function for a pair $(W, D)$ as